 Our predicted finish: 1st

 Al-Zawraa won the league last season without losing a single one of their 24 matches.
 Their squad is full of Iraq internationals and they had four players make the “Team of the Season” last campaign.
 Their striker, Mohannad Abdul-Raheem (the league’s joint-top scorer last season), is considered by most to be the best striker in Iraq at the moment and he is on high confidence having just scored a brilliant goal for Iraq against Saudi Arabia in World Cup Qualifying.
 The Gulls have made a few signings so far including Iraq international defender Abbas Qasim from Zakho, fellow international midfielders Ahmed Fadhel and Ammar Abdul-Hussein, and Honduran defensive player Luis Ramos.
-They have said goodbye to Syrian player Zaher Midani who has joined Al-Quwa Al-Jawiya, but perhaps the biggest departure from the club is their manager Basim Qasim.
-Not only has he left, but he has gone to their biggest rivals, Al-Quwa Al-Jawiya.
-Al-Zawraa have replaced him well though, appointing Thair Ahmed who has won the league three times as a coach and most recently managed Naft Al-Wasat.
-The key to Al-Zawraa’s success is that their squad is strong all around the pitch; they have a top goalkeeper in Mohammed Gassid and quality defenders in the shape of Alaa Mahawi (Iraq’s new first-choice right-back), Karrar Mohammed and the aforementioned Luis Ramos, while their midfield includes the ever-impressive Ahmed Fadhel and club legend Haidar Sabah, not to mention Hussein Ali who won the Iraqi Premier League’s “Young Player of the Season” award last campaign.
+Al-Zawraa have replaced departing manager Basim Qasim well, appointing Thair Ahmed who has won the league three times as a coach and most recently managed Naft Al-Wasat.
+The key to Al-Zawraa’s success is that their squad is strong all around the pitch; they have a top goalkeeper in Mohammed Gassid and quality defenders like Alaa Mahawi (Iraq’s new first-choice right-back), while their midfield includes the ever-impressive Ahmed Fadhel and Hussein Ali who won the Iraqi Premier League’s “Young Player of the Season” award last campaign.
 Alongside Mohannad up front is the Iraqi national team’s current captain Alaa Abdul-Zahra as well as five-time league winner Luay Salah.
-Al-Zawraa look stronger than ever and we can only see one winner this season.
+Al-Zawraa look very strong and we think they will retain their title this season, although Jawiya will provide very tough competition.